malczuuu/jakarta-validation-extensions/PUBLISHING.md

 # Publishing

-Publishing memo for setting up CI/CD to publish artifacts to Maven Central via Sonatype.
+This project was primarily created to learn about setting up CI/CD for publishing artifacts to Maven Central via Sonatype.
+Therefore, this is a memo that summarizes the steps taken to achieve this.

 ## Table of Contents